|Friday, November 24th, 2017||Profile|Contact||

 |Home | Profile | Freedom | Philosophy | Technology | Other topics | Links & Resources|

 Note: Canada has two official languages - English and French - and like most countries (including China) individuals are free to study and use as many different languages as they want to (only certain government departments are obliged to provide service in both official languages; this does not apply to private businesses).
-This is a non-coercive policy that I agree with because, by knowing more languages people also gain access to more information.
+This is a non-coercive policy that I agree with because, in addition to being consistent with section 2 of our Charter of Rights and Freedoms, by knowing more languages people also benefit by having access to more information.

 Following the mostly quiet and uneventful 2015 summer months in the Richmond Signage arena, a new discussion about anti-clutter bylaw changes entered the foray as a possible option to circumvent our Canadian Charter of Rights and Freedoms by implicitly mis-classifying non-English signage as "clutter."
 The problem with this manipulative tactic is that it attempts to be the ultimate arbiter of which langauge arts qualify as "acceptable" and "unacceptable" for display on private property.
 Not only is that a restriction of freedom of expression (which is protected in Section 2 of our Canadian Charter of Rights and Freedoms), but it also effectively robs Canadians of the opportunity to make up our own minds about what others - regardless of which languages are used in their presentations - have elected to share on a public stage that just so happens in this case to be comprised of the streets and storefronts in Richmond, B.C.